-Meta To Start Labeling AI-Generated Content In May
+Meta to start labeling AI-generated content in May

 "The labels will cover a broader range of content in addition to the manipulated content that the Oversight Board recommended labeling," she added.

-These new labeling techniques are linked to an agreement made in February among major tech giants and AI players to cooperate on ways to crack down on manipulated content intended to deceive voters.
+These new labeling techniques are linked to an agreement made in February among major tech giants and AI players to crack down on manipulated content intended to deceive voters.

 Meta said its rollout will occur in two phases with AI-generated content labeling beginning in May 2024, while the removal of manipulated media solely based on the old policy will cease in July.

-According to the new standard, content, even if manipulated with AI, will remain on the platform unless it violates other rules, such as those prohibiting hate speech or voter interference.
+According to the new standard, content, even if manipulated with AI, will remain on the platform unless it violates other Community Standards, such as those prohibiting hate speech or voter interference.

 Recent examples of convincing AI deepfakes have only heightened worries about the easily accessible technology.